 The REMC Association has funded statewide resources to support quality teaching and learning and provide equity to Michigan's pre-K-12 students since 1973.
 A committee of REMC directors, chaired by the REMC Association's past president, is responsible for reviewing and recommending projects.

-To qualify for consideration, a resource must include the following:
+To qualify for consideration, a project must:

 - Address improving educational opportunities for students.